rchung95/PokedexVueJs/README.md

 - ~~Build a web scraper~~
 - ~~Rewrite Chart js part, so it is more reuseable?~~
 - ~~Add in pokemon image~~
-- Scape more for stats like legendary, has mega, tier list, generation etc.
+- ~~Scrape more for stats like legendary, has mega, tier list, generation etc.~~
+- ~~Add in the web scraping code~~
-- Add in the web scraping code
+- Add in the CSVtoJSON code

 Will add more if I can think of anything.

 ## Languages/Framework used
 - Vue.js
 - Bulma
+- Python

 ## Challenges I faced
 1. Searching multiple categories